 This video is brought to you with the support of

+Today, we’re very happy to present the third episode of the “The Role of Innovation and Technical Advancement,” a session recorded at Re:co Symposium this past April.
 This session explored and evaluated advances in innovation positioned to make an impact within our industry as we work to resolve the coffee price crisis.

 Special Thanks to Toddy

-This talk from Re:co Seattle is supported by Toddy.
+This talk from Re:co Boston is supported by Toddy.
 For over 50 years, Toddy brand cold brew systems have delighted baristas, food critics, and regular folks alike.
 By extracting all the natural and delicious flavors of coffee and tea, Toddy Cold Brew Systems turn your favorite coffee beans and tea leaves into fresh cold brew concentrates, that are ready to serve and enjoy.
 Learn more about Toddy at http://www.toddycafe.com.

 Table of Contents